Mental Health Resources

 For appointments, intakes, assessments, and information, call (209) 533-6245.

-See the Tuolumne County Private Therapists list or the Calaveras County Private Therapist list to find outside community counseling.
+See the Tuolumne County Private Therapists list to find outside community counseling.
 Some of these providers accept Medi-Cal insurance.
 Call to find out more information.

 Calaveras County Behavioral Health